Kinase

 In biochemistry, a kinase (/ˈkaɪneɪs, ˈkɪneɪs, -eɪz/) is an enzyme that catalyzes the transfer of phosphate groups from high-energy, phosphate-donating molecules to specific substrates.
 This process is known as phosphorylation, where the high-energy ATP molecule donates a phosphate group to the substrate molecule.
-This transesterification produces a phosphorylated substrate and ADP.
+As a result, kinase produces a phosphorylated substrate and ADP.
 Conversely, it is referred to as dephosphorylation when the phosphorylated substrate donates a phosphate group and ADP gains a phosphate group (producing a dephosphorylated substrate and the high energy molecule of ATP).
 These two processes, phosphorylation and dephosphorylation, occur four times during glycolysis.

 Kinases are part of the larger family of phosphotransferases.
 Kinases should not be confused with phosphorylases, which catalyze the addition of inorganic phosphate groups to an acceptor, nor with phosphatases, which remove phosphate groups (dephosphorylation).
 The phosphorylation state of a molecule, whether it be a protein, lipid or carbohydrate, can affect its activity, reactivity and its ability to bind other molecules.
-Therefore, kinases are critical in metabolism, cell signalling, protein regulation, cellular transport, secretory processes and many other cellular pathways, which makes them very important to human physiology.
+Therefore, kinases are critical in metabolism, cell signalling, protein regulation, cellular transport, secretory processes and many other cellular pathways, which makes them very important to physiology.

 Biochemistry and functional relevance

 Kinases mediate the transfer of a phosphate moiety from a high energy molecule (such as ATP) to their substrate molecule, as seen in the figure below.
 Kinases are needed to stabilize this reaction because the phosphoanhydride bond contains a high level of energy.
 Kinases properly orient their substrate and the phosphoryl group within their active sites, which increases the rate of the reaction.
 Additionally, they commonly use positively charged amino acid residues, which electrostatically stabilize the transition state by interacting with the negatively charged phosphate groups.
 Alternatively, some kinases utilize bound metal cofactors in their active sites to coordinate the phosphate groups.
 Protein kinases can be classed as catalytically active (canonical) or as pseudokinases, reflecting the evolutionary loss of one or more of the catalytic amino acids that position or hydrolyse ATP.
-However, in terms of signalling outputs and disease relevance, both kinases and pseudokinases are important signalling modulators in human cells, making kinases very important drug targets.
+However, in terms of signalling outputs and disease relevance, both kinases and pseudokinases are important signalling modulators in human cells, making kinases important drug targets.

 Kinases are used extensively to transmit signals and regulate complex processes in cells.
 Phosphorylation of molecules can enhance or inhibit their activity and modulate their ability to interact with other molecules.
 The addition and removal of phosphoryl groups provides the cell with a means of control because various kinases can respond to different conditions or signals.
 Mutations in kinases that lead to a loss-of-function or gain-of-function can cause cancer and disease in humans, including certain types of leukemia and neuroblastomas, glioblastoma, spinocerebellar ataxia (type 14), forms of agammaglobulinaemia, and many others.